MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/image-touch-behavior.md

 ## Syntax

-The following examples show how to add the `ImageTouchBehavior` to an `Image` and toggle between the `DefaultImageSource` and the `PressedImageSource` when the users interacts with the image by either pressing their finger or clicking with the mouse on the `Image`.
+The following examples show how to add the `ImageTouchBehavior` to an `Image` and toggle between the `DefaultImageSource`, `HoveredImageSource` and the `PressedImageSource` when the users interacts with the image by either touch based or mouse based interactions.

 ### XAML